How to (Un-) Quantum Mechanics: ``Canonical'' (Un-) Quantization

-We started without any specific assumptions about any ``background''.
-We did not even ask for it in the first place.
-The structure of space-time is, in our presentation, a consequence of the unique properties of the Hamiltonian Dirac algebra.
-Our presentation of un-quantum mechanics is entirely based on simple math facts and straightforward logic.
-By definition it holds in the most general physical world.
-Hence, without commandments, the celebrated conjecture that many different physical worlds should be possible~\cite{Tegmark}, looses much of it's plausibility.

 The intrinsic non-locality of un-quantum mechanics explains why it makes only limited sense to ask where an electron or a photon ``really'' is in space: The electron itself is not located at some specific position in space at all.
-Because physical ontology is not primarily defined by spatial notions, it is meaningless to ask if it can simultaneously ``be'' at different positions.
-Surely it can, since projected into space-time, the electron has no definite location, but ``is'' a wave.
+So what?
+Also billiard balls are not located at some unique position - only their center of gravity is.
+Whence physical ontology is not primarily defined by spatial notions, it is meaningless to ask if it can simultaneously ``be'' at different positions.
+Surely it can, since projected into space-time, the electron has no definite unique location, but ``is'' a wave.
 However, the location of the constraining principles that {\it define} its dynamical character, is energy-momentum space.
-This energy-momentum space emerges from (auto-) correlations that originate elsewhere: in an abstract classical phase space.
+This energy-momentum space emerges from (auto-) correlations that originate elsewhere: in an abstract but nonetheless 'classical' phase space.